Mayor Kathy M. Sheehan - Bio

 After working for a highly regarded law firm, she went on to become vice president, general counsel and corporate secretary of Intermagnetics General Corporation, a leading medical device manufacturer based in Latham.

 Kathy and her husband Bob are committed community members, having served on the boards of a number of community-based organizations.
-They live in the City’s 8th ward with their teenage son and a rambunctious Boston terrier named Ozzie.
+They live in the City’s 8th ward with their teenage son.